yet-another-static-site-generator/yass/docs/configuration.md

 - StopServerOnError - can have true or false value, case-insensitive.
 Did command `server` should terminate if error occured, during creating the site.
   Default value is `false` (don't terminate on error).
+- BrowserCommand - Full path to the command which will be used to start the web browser with index.html page of the site.
+String `%s` will be replaced by server URL.
+If this setting is `none`, the web browser will be not started, same as when the web server is disabled.
+Default value is `none`.
 - MonitorInterval - any positive number.
 How often (in seconds) the program should check for this site changes when working in server mode and regenerate the site if needed.
 Default value is `5.0`.